BaunCMS/Site/content/docs/1-setup/1-installing.md

 3. Make sure your virtual host points to the `/public` folder of Baun and not the root folder
 4. Point your browser to the install location and let the auto-installer run

+If the auto-installer fails you can always run `composer install` on your local computer and upload the generated `/vendor` folder with the rest of your Baun install.

 ## With SSH Access

 Baun utilizes [Composer](http://getcomposer.org) to manage its dependencies.
 So, before installing Baun, you will